 How do you think being an employee feeds into your role as a CEO, if it all?
 How do you think being a CEO pours into your role as an employee?

 I'm sympathetic to my employees.
 I understand what it's like to be learning and working for someone else's brand and trying to gauge their voice.
 It takes time and patience.
 I always give them that space to grow and I take them in as mentees.
 I am genuinely invested in their growth and getting them to the next level in their careers.

 In a lot of ways, when I look at you and your brand, it seems like you embody the phrase, “I am my ancestors’ wildest dreams.”
 What would you tell women who might have fears surrounding creating and cultivating a life that speaks to them?

-Spend 5 to 10 years becoming an expert in something.
-It could be working a 9 to 5 for 10 years or working on a side hustle for 10 years, but if you could just do one of those then you could put yourself in a position to become an expert.
+Spend five to ten years becoming an expert in something.
+It could be working a 9 to 5 for ten years or working on a side hustle for ten years, but if you could just do one of those then you could put yourself in a position to become an expert.
 When you become an expert, you can put yourself on the market to sell something.
 Once you have a business to sell something of your own, you can work towards being your own boss.

 And lastly, who is Nana Agyemang outside of what she does?

 I am very close to God because without God I wouldn't be where I am.
 I am incredibly loving and goofy at times.
 I love being around people that make me laugh.
 I enjoy self-care.
 I invest in good candles, perfumes, and leisure experiences.
 Lastly, I invest heavily in the success of my friends and family.
 I go above and beyond to help those around me get to the next level.
 I'm a giver and lover.